AammarTufail/python_ka_chilla2023/README.md

 ## **Day-4**
 ### **Basics of Python programming for Data Science (2/2)**

-* Python Programming (Python-101) by clicking on this:\
+* Python Programming (Python-101) by clicking on this:

-This was the live zoom session where we discused variables, input_function and much more... watch the video by clicking following figure:\
+This was the live zoom session where we discused variables, input_function and much more. watch the video by clicking following figure:\
 [<img src="./resources/Day4.png" width="42%">](https://youtu.be/6wd60_vpQ6c "Python-101 Practice?")